tylerharter/cs320/f20/p5/README.md

 ### 2. `country` Command

 This command has two parts: sorting and adding a new country column.
-As explained why lateer, the sorting will come first.
+As explained why later, the sorting will come first.

 It's OK if you read in the complete CSV, then sort, perhaps something like this: